 - No need of complex algorithms as in model checking: simply execute the system and see what happens - Does this mean testing is easy?
-Obviously, NO! - Main difficulties: - find a "good" subset of the possibly infinite inputs - which is the share of inputs you are using (coverage)? - running tests has a cost: consider project budget - integrate testing within software process - "execute the system": not always straightforward (scaffolding) - "see what happens": to be done automatically when possible (oracles) - no general tool is available
+Obviously, NO! - Main difficulties: - find a "good" subset of the possibly infinite inputs - which is the share of inputs you are using (coverage)? - "execute the system": not always straightforward (scaffolding) - "see what happens": to be done automatically (oracles) - might involve modifying the code to expose outputs/failures - no general tool is available - integrate testing within software process - running tests has a cost: consider project budget

-- Model Checking is only performed for mission- or safety-critical systems with medium-high budget - Testing is always performed on any software - from cli-based computer-science-first-year projects to airport management system - Testing all features is typically impossible for complex projects - For simpler projects, all features may be tested, but not at 100% coverage - actually, also 1% testing coverage is often too difficult to obtain - Priorities must be defined - more risky and defect-likely parts of the software must be checked first - strictly followed by the parts which are executed more often - 80/20 rule: 80% of any daily business activity is provided by 20% of the business system functions, transactions, or workflow
+- Model Checking is only performed for mission- or safety-critical systems with medium-high budget - Testing is always performed on any software - from cli-based computer-science-first-year projects to airport management system - Even more: any released version of a software must be tested - otherwise, CrowdStrike-like problems - easy to understimate the effect of a modification on a working software - Regression Testing

+- Testing all features is typically impossible for complex projects - \bullet For simpler projects, all features may be tested, but not at 100% coverage - actually, also 1% testing coverage is often too difficult to obtain - even if there are some particular measures for which 100% coverage may be achieved - Priorities must be defined - more risky and defect-likely parts of the software must be checked first - strictly followed by the parts which are executed more often - 80/20 rule: 80% of any daily business activity is provided by 20% of the business system functions, transactions, or workflow